 With a bit of help from Ms. Debrah Potter of RTNDF, the Radio and Television News Directors Foundation, here are ten guidelines for writing news:

 Correlate Audio and Video

-If viewers see one thing and hear another, things get confusing.
+If viewers see one thing and hear another, things can get confusing.

 Even though you want audio and video to relate, watch out for the "see Dick run" approach where the audio states the obvious.
-If you can clearly see what's happening on the screen, this can get downright annoying.
+If you can clearly see what's happening on the screen, this can be annoying.